abhishekmshr956/HackerRank_problems/README.md

-# HackerRank_problems
+# LeetCode Solutions
-This repo consists of solutions to some of the HackerRank problems
+This repo consists of solutions to the problem on LeetCode.
+Python3 is used as the programming language.